 Upgrade my tapioca paayasam

-- You need to use only 50% of tapioca pearls because there is textural component added by cantaloupe balls.
+- Only uses 1/2 the levels of tapioca pearls because there is a 2nd textural component added by cantaloupe balls.

-- You only need 2 Tablespoons of sugar to sweeten the entire dessert because the cantaloupe provides additional sweetness.
+- Only needs 2 Tablespoons of sugar to sweeten the entire dessert because the cantaloupe provides additional sweetness.

 Did that pique your curiosity?
 Let’s look at the recipe –